jwkblades/notify/userdocs/development/README.md

 time being the containers available for packing are relatively limited (Fedora only).

-To go about packaging, you can run `oci-run` again, this time with the environment variable `CONTAINER=package` (to specify the container type, normally that defaults to `build`), and then the packager script that you are interested in.
-For instance:

-`CONTAINER=package ./bin/oci-run ./pkg/fedora/packager.sh`

-Once everything has completed with the packaging, the resulting packages should be available in the build directory.
+To start a package build, run `oci-pkg` with optionally specifying the flavor of package (per container flavor) to be built, like so:

+`./bin/oci-pkg`
+`FLAVOR=fedora ./bin/oci-pkg`

+The default `FLAVOR` is fedora.

 ## Code coverage